State Library of Queensland Strategic Plan 2018–2022

 Supporting entrepreneurs to create new businesses and enabling current small businesses to transform into digital business.

-Providing assistance for job seekers, from lifelong learning programs, assistance with job hunting and submitting applications online.
+Providing lifelong learning programs, including assistance with job hunting and submitting applications online.

 Our enduring values